Phone Number(▒▒▒) ▒▒▒- ▒▒ 87

 You may not know this person or even seen his pt cruisers and touring vans on the back roads of Vermont, but thousands of people traveling to Vermont are glad they did.
 You see, Kevin Lendway with his signature Donegal cap is the owner and operator of Mountain View Tours, ((website hidden) ) a Tour company based in Stowe, Vermont has been dubbed: “Mr. Vermont”, by many of his customers.

 People come to Vermont from all over to get away from it all and unwind at a luxury resort far away.
-Searching the web, calling the chambers, often results in a simple call to a fourth generation Vermonter and tour guide for the past 15 years.
+Searching the web, calling the chambers, often results in a simple call to a seventh generation Vermonter, having a great great grand father who fought in the civil war and a great great great great grand father who fought in the American Revolution here in Vermont.
+Kevin has operated his tour business for the past 16 years.
 "I really enjoy my work", says: Kevin, "‘What a thrill to meet people of all ages, from all over the world and from all walks of life such as: farmers, mechanics, truckers, school teachers to doctors, writers, artists and politicians,'” As far away as Cape Town, South Africa to addressing an audience of tour operators from Khuzestan Russia at a Vermont college., Kevin is more than up to the challenge.

 A husband of 37 years to Becky Lendway, although not having any children, he is a big kid at heart.
 Kevin was raised the youngest of 5 boys and 2 sisters, we never had a dull moment.
 Cable TV didn’t exist growing up, we grew up in the city of Burlington but had chores, chickens, a steer and a garden that would feed half the city.
 That was a lot of work.
 I learned from experience, that if one had goals in life then we would strive and work hard to reach them.
 I always liked radio as a boy.
 What a surprise that one day working at a college station in the city of Burlington did I learn I was the first radio announcer to talk on Vermont’s first stereo rock station, I was only 16 at the time.